District of Columbia federal voting rights

-Voting rights of citizens in the District of Columbia differ from the rights of citizens in each of the 50 U.S. states.
-The Constitution grants each state voting representation in both houses of the United States Congress.
-As the federal capital, the District of Columbia is a special federal district, not a state, and therefore does not have voting representation in Congress.
+The voting rights of citizens in the District of Columbia differ from the rights of citizens in the 50 U.S. states.
+The United States Constitution grants each state voting representation in both houses of the United States Congress.
+It defines the federal district as being outside of any state and does not grant it any voting representation in Congress.
 The Constitution grants Congress exclusive jurisdiction over the District in "all cases whatsoever".

-In the House of Representatives, the District is represented by a delegate, who is not allowed to vote on the House floor but can vote on procedural matters and in congressional committees.
+In the House of Representatives, the District is represented by a delegate, who because of the constitutional provisions is not allowed to vote on the House floor but under House rules can vote on procedural matters and in congressional committees.
 D.C. residents have no representation in the Senate.
-The Twenty-third Amendment, adopted in 1961, entitles the District to the same number of electoral votes as that of the least populous state in the election of the president and vice president.
+The Twenty-third Amendment, adopted in 1961, effectively entitles the District to three electoral votes in the election of the president and vice president.

 The District's lack of voting representation in Congress has been an issue since the capital's founding.
 Numerous proposals have been introduced to change this situation, including legislation and constitutional amendments, returning the district to Maryland, and making it into a new state.
 All proposals have been met with political or constitutional challenges, and there has been no change in the district's representation in Congress.

-Since February 23, 2023 laws passed and enacted state that any individuals who are currently living as residents (for at least 30 days or more) within the District of Columbia itself - regardless of "citizenship or immigration status" are automatically entitled to vote immediately.
-This legislation further strengthens and enhances voting rights for individuals in the District of Columbia.